The University of Texas at Austin- What Starts Here Changes the World

 This would search for someone whose name starts with "Jim" or "James" and is an "Accounting" major of some type.

-Pretty complicated huh?
-Well, it lets you ask some pretty complex questions.
-Remember, you can always just type what you are looking for in the search dialog and let the default filters attempt to find people for you.
+The methods involved in creating detailed searches can be complicated but they allow you to ask very complex questions.
+Most simply, you can always just type what you are looking for in the search dialog and let the default filters attempt to find people for you.

 Known Issues